 A second research study conducted in 2021(10) determined that all cancer patients had a 23.4 percent prevalence of depressive symptoms and a 19.1-19.9 percent prevalence of anxiety symptoms, respectively.

 Luckily, the mushroom reishi has cancer benefits.
 Even better, the two mushrooms lower the side effects of cancer treatment.
 This helps reduce the risk of cancer disease leading to anxiety.

 What Medicinal Mushrooms Are Beneficial For Anxiety?

-The use of medicinal fungus for anxiety is not a new concept.
-When it comes to the mushroom supplement for anxiety discussion, Lion's mane and Reishi are among the two commonly used mushrooms.
-These are adaptogen mushrooms that help us grow strong when faced with a stressful situation.
+Medicinal fungus for anxiety and chronic fatigue syndrome (which often causes anxiety) is not new.
+When it comes to the mushroom supplement for anxiety discussion, Lion's mane and Reishi are among the two most commonly used mushrooms.

-Research has shown that eating functional mushrooms relieves the feeling of anxiety and depression—this is because these mushrooms are rich in ergothioneine and potassium.
-Both of these compounds reduce oxidative stress and inflammation while also regulating nerve signals.
-Insufficient levels of potassium and ergothioneine are also known to be risk factors for depression.
+Reishi, Lion's mane, and cordyceps mushrooms are rich in ergothioneine and potassium.
+These compounds reduce oxidative stress and inflammation while also regulating nerve signals.
+Insufficient levels of potassium and ergothioneine increase the risk of depression.

 What Are The Benefits Of Reishi For Depression And Anxiety?